Ayurvedic Treatment for Diabetic Retinopathy in Kerala

 Vitreous Hemorrhage:

-Bleeding into the vitreous, the gel-like substance in the eye, can cause severe vision loss.
+Bleeding into the vitreous, the gel-like substance in the eye can cause severe vision loss.

 Ayurvedic management

 Ayurvedic management for retinal health includes the use of herbs like Amalaki, Triphala, and haridra to strengthen the retina and regulate blood sugar levels.
-Panchakarma therapie such as Virechana, Basti, along with Shirodhara, netra seka, and anjana are employed to detoxify the body, balance doshas, and support eye health.
+Panchakarma therapy such as Virechana, Basti, along with Shirodhara, netra seka, and anjana are employed to detoxify the body, balance doshas, and support eye health.
 A balanced Ayurvedic diet focusing on whole grains, green leafy vegetables, and antioxidant-rich foods, while avoiding sugar and processed foods, is recommended.
 Additionally, yoga and pranayama practices are advised to enhance eye health and overall well-being.

 Prevention